Data Access

 Data access is enforced at two levels:

-• Prompt level — When an agent has restricted data access, the system prompt informs the model of the restriction.
+- Prompt level: When an agent has restricted data access, the system prompt informs the model of the restriction.
 The model will not attempt to use manage-data for blocked operations.

-• Execution level — As a safety net, the tool executor validates the agent's data access level before dispatching any manage-data action.
+- Execution level: As a safety net, the tool executor validates the agent's data access level before dispatching any manage-data action.
 Even if the model attempts a blocked operation, it is rejected before the handler runs.

 When to restrict access

 Use read for agents that need to reference user data but should not modify it (e.g., a read-only support agent).
 Use none for agents that only perform searches or external lookups and should not interact with stored data at all.
+Enable read_write_delete only for agents that should perform destructive cleanup on stored records.

 REST API Access

-Data access permissions only apply to agent tool calls.
+Data access permissions only apply to agent-managed data access during chat.
 The REST endpoints (Users, Vehicles, Vehicle Groups, Documents, Milestones, Schedules, Sessions, and Session Messages) are available to your API key regardless of agent data access settings.